Diksha10r/jigyasa-event-/README.md

 # jigyasa-event-

-This project is made using PHP, JS, HTML, CSS this is an ongoing project for my college event named - Jigyasa.
+This project is made using PHP, JS, HTML, CSS.
+This is an ongoing project for my college event named - Jigyasa.
 It is half completed.

 admin credentials : user id - imcc@gmail.com
                     password - s